raymondji/commitstack/README.md

 ## How does `git stack` compare to `<other stacking tool>`?

 There are two main areas where `git stack` differs from most existing tools:
-- `git stack` is designed to feel like a minimal addition to the Git CLI.
+- `git stack` functions as a minimal Git CLI extension and is designed to feel as native as possible.
 It works with existing Git concepts and functionality (like `--update-refs`), and aims to unintrusively fill in the gaps.
-Unlike most stacking tools, it's also stateless, so there's no state to keep in sync between Git and `git stack`.
-Instead, it works by automatically inferring stacks from the structure of your commits.
+Unlike most stacking tools, it's also stateless, so there's no state to sync between Git and `git stack`.
+Instead, `git stack` infers stacks automatically from the structure of your commits.
-- `git stack` integrates with Gitlab (and Github).
+- `git stack` integrates with both Gitlab and Github.
 I was surprised to find most of the [popular](https://graphite.dev/) [stacking](https://github.com/aviator-co/av) [tools](https://github.com/gitbutlerapp/gitbutler) only support Github.
-Besides `git stack`, some other projects I've found with Gitlab support include [git-town](https://github.com/git-town/git-town), [git-spice](https://github.com/abhinav/git-spice) and the new [`glab stack`](https://docs.gitlab.com/ee/user/project/merge_requests/stacked_diffs.html) CLI command.
-They all work pretty differently and have different feature sets.
+Besides `git stack`, other options with Gitlab support include [git-town](https://github.com/git-town/git-town), [git-spice](https://github.com/abhinav/git-spice) and the new [`glab stack`](https://docs.gitlab.com/ee/user/project/merge_requests/stacked_diffs.html) CLI command.
+Each one offers a distinct user experience and feature set.

 ## Limitations

-- `git stack` requires maintaining linear commit histories in your feature branches to be able to infer stacks.
-Thus it's effectively tied to using `git rebase`, which seemed reasonable given that `git rebase --update-refs` is the native way of updating stacked branches in Git.
-However, this means `git stack` is not compatible with `git merge` workflows (at least within feature branches, merging into `main` is no problem).
+- `git stack` requires linear commit histories in feature branches in order to infer stacks, making it effectively tied to `git rebase`. `git rebase --update-refs` is the native way of updating stacked branches in Git, so this approach seems well aligned.
+However, this means `git stack` is not compatible with `git merge` workflows within feature branches (note: merging into `main` is no problem).

 ## Installation